 Can SpaceX Really Make a Tesla Fly?

-All the hot air from Journo’s with media studies degrees is not required: it’s just a basic Physics and rocketry problem.
+No journalistic opinion is required, it’s just a basic Physics and rocketry problem.
 So I thought I’d whip out my digital envelope and scrawl some calculations on the back to see if I could get a more quantitive answer.
 Here goes …

-The SpaceX Tesla Roadster will employ cold gas thrusters blasting out compressed air stored in a composite overwrapped pressure vessel (or COPV).
-This is the same basic tech that SpaceX use to adjust the attitude of their returning Falcon 9 first stages (those puffs of gas you see here).
+This is the same basic tech that SpaceX use to adjust the attitude of their returning Falcon 9 first stages (those puffs of gas you see below).
+But instead of pre-stored gas, the SpaceX Roadster would presumably use a pump to gradually refill the COPV.
+The SpaceX Roadster would still be a pure EV!

-Now, to find out if a Tesla can fly using those cold gas thrusters, we just need to figure out the amount of air required by the thrusters to keep the Roadster hovering and compare that with the capacity of a suitable COPV.
+Now, to find out if all this is really feasible, we first need to figure out the amount of air required by the thrusters to keep the Roadster hovering and compare that with the capacity of a suitable COPV.

-To get a Tesla to hover is going to require upward force (thrust): specifically, about the thrust required to just overcome the force of gravity (bit more going up, bit less going down).
+To get a Tesla to hover is going to require upward force (thrust): approximately the thrust required to just overcome the force of gravity (bit more going up, bit less going down).
 That force is given by the familiar equation:

 F = Ma